stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 #### Example scope values for read and write access

-If you need to upload data to Strava (e.g., creating or modifying activities), you must include a write scope.
+You must include a "write" scope if you need to modify and upload data to Strava (e.g., creating or modifying activities).
 Here’s an example of a scope that includes both read and write permissions:

 ```python
 # Read and write scope values